PARTICIPANT INFO

 Food and Drink Provisions

+We usually cook together for lunch and may visit nearby villages for dinner.
 A mini kitchen is available to use (micro, fridge, stove) which is located in the library.
 As this is also an exhibiting and working space, we ask you to consider the activities that might be taking place here before using it.
 For residents we will provide a trip to local markets as needed.
+During exhibition dates, the house opens at 11 and has a Pop-up Café.
+The offerings of the café varies but usually some soup lunch is available when we have events.

 **Please note: The main KUBU Cafe kitchen is not available for general use during café hours.